tar -cvf mysql.tar /var/lib/mysql

-You may require to change the MySQL data directory due to insufficient partition space on /var or /root and change the data directory to the /home for your server including cPanel.
-There might be any other reason for changing the data directory as well.
+You may require to change the MySQL data directory due to insufficient partition space on /var or /root and change the data directory to the /home for your server, including cPanel.
+However, there might also be other reasons for changing the data directory.

-- First of all, we will create a backup of all the MySQL databases so in case anything goes wrong, we don’t incur any data loss.
+1. First of all, we will create a backup of all MySQL databases so that there is no data loss if anything goes wrong.

 # tar -cvf mysql.tar /var/lib/mysql

-- Once you are done with the backup Stop the MariaDB service with the below command.
+2. Once you are done with the backup, stop the MariaDB service with the command given below –

 yum install screen